 At the time of writing, three histories of the Company have been published.
 The first, ‘The Church Schools Company 1833-1933’, published by The Church Army Press in Oxford, is now very hard to come by, but second-hand copies of the second (‘A History of the Church Schools Company, 1883-1958’, by Enid Moberly Bell, published in 1958 by S.P.C.K., London) occasionally appear for sale online.
 The third, Valerie Hope’s ‘The First Hundred Years of the Church Schools Company’, a slimmer affair offering little new and largely focusing on the schools still in existence, was published in 1884 by Queenprint Ltd.

-As yet, the earliest history has eluded me, but, in her 1958 history, Enid Moberly Bell offered these thoughts about the beginnings of the Company and its founders: ‘Canon Emery of Ely, Canon Francis Holland of Canterbury, Canon Gregory of St Paul’s, Canon Cromwell, Canon Daniel and Lord Clinton remain little more than names to us.
+The earliest history was printed for the Company by the Church Army Press, Cowley, Oxford, as a Jubilee publication to mark the first 50 years of the Company’s schools.
+By then, of course, The Newcastle upon Tyne Church High School had been running completely independent of the Company since 1925, having been successfully localized in 1909.
+As such, its only mention is in the list of Localised Schools printed on the very last page.
+The Company’s historical connection to twelve schools is acknowledged here via just a brief sentence or two for each.
+However, it is interesting to note that only Newcastle is referred to as having gone on to become ‘a very successful school’: ‘Newcastle-on-Tyne High School, founded in 1885, was transferred to local Governors in 1909 and is a very successful school, under the name of Newcastle-upon-Tyne Church High School.’
+In the 1958 history, Company Secretary, Miss Enid Moberly Bell, revisits the Company’s beginnings and its founders: ‘Canon Emery of Ely, Canon Francis Holland of Canterbury, Canon Gregory of St Paul’s, Canon Cromwell, Canon Daniel and Lord Clinton remain little more than names to us.
 The records of the Company reveal to some extent the manner of men they were, but they were not, in a worldly sense, great men.
 They left no mark in the annals of the Church or of the nation but they were content to work in obscurity, not sparing themselves in the service of their generation and of those who followed.
 Their epitaph is written in the Book of Ecclesiasticus:

 “And some there be that have no memorial who have perished as though they had never been …. and their children after them; but these were merciful men, and their righteousness is not forgotten.”‘